handsontable/handsontable/docs/next/guides/upgrade-and-migration/migrating-from-10.0-to-11.0.md

 - [Using modules with Angular](@/guides/integrate-with-angular/angular-modules.md)
 - [Using modules with Vue](@/guides/integrate-with-vue/vue-modules.md)

-## Step 2: Adapt to the TypeScript definition file changes
+## Step 2: Adapt to the TypeScript definitions file changes

 Before, all of Handsontable's TypeScript definitions were kept in one huge file, placed in the root directory: `./handsontable.d.ts`.